Employer consultation on changes to USS

 From 3 September to 2 November 2018, the University consulted with USS members, staff who are eligible to join the scheme and the University’s Trade Unions about proposals by the USS Trustee to increase the contributions payable to the scheme from both scheme members and the University, starting from 1 April 2019.

 If you join the University in a role that qualifies for Universities Superannuation Scheme (USS) membership, you will automatically be entered into USS.

-You will join the USS Retirement Income Builder section of the scheme.
-The USS Retirement Income Builder provides benefits based on a formula using your salary for each year you are a member.
-This is known as a defined benefit.
+All members will contribute to the USS Retirement Income Builder section of the scheme, which provides benefits based on a formula using your salary for each year that you are a member.
+This is known as a defined benefit (DB) pension arrangement.

-Contributions payable by USS members are 8% of salary.
-The University pays 18% of salary with 12% of this being paid into the USS Investment Builder from 1 October 2016 for salary in excess of the salary threshold.
+Members of USS currently pay an employee contribution of 8% of their salary whilst the University currently pays 18% of salary with 12% of this being paid into the USS Investment Builder for salary in excess of the salary threshold.

 Visit uss.co.uk for more information about the benefits available to USS members, including how to register to make additional contributions to the scheme using My USS.